-The science departments offer interesting specially designed Common Curriculum science courses designed for students whose main interests lie outside of the sciences and engineering.
+The science departments offer specially designed Common Curriculum science courses designed for students whose main interests lie outside of the sciences and engineering.
 There is no need to take a science course your first term, unless you see one listed that is of particular interest.
 Spaces in these courses may be limited.

 Physics – Students interested in Physics should sign up for Physics 100.
 For more information, please contact Prof. Chad Orzel.

 Special note (Engineering): If you think you might be interested in Engineering, but are unsure as to what that might entail, then you should definitely sign up for ESC 100.
 This course does carry Science (with Lab) credit for Gen Ed purposes.